 As mentioned, we wear clothes primarily for comfort in different climates, and to cover our modesty.
 While clothes do not fossilise, anthropologists have used the study of lice and their evolution to conclude that we’ve adorned ourselves with clothing garments for around 170,000 years¹.
 But that’s not all.
 Researchers have discovered coloured flax fibres from roughly 30,000 years ago.
 This suggests that for 30,000 years we’ve been dyeing clothes for decorative and symbolic purposes.
 We’ve even been accessorising with beads made from animal bones, shells, and ivory.
 To put it simply, it is in the human condition to use clothes not only for functionality but symbolically.

-Fast-forward to modern day and clothing is still used expressively, but also in some cases politically.
+Fast-forward to the modern-day and clothing is still used expressively, but also in some cases politically.
 In 2018’s Golden Globes, celebrities adopted an all-black dress code to represent feminist solidarity against sexual harassment in Hollywood and beyond.
 In one of the most publicised awards ceremonies of our time, clothes mattered more than ever.

-The fashion industry not only divulges our desires for commodities and expression, it’s also hugely beneficial to our economy.
-The British Fashion Council states that in 2016 alone, the fashion industry directly contributed £29.7billion to the UK GDP.
-This contribution is on par with other major economic sectors².
+The fashion industry not only divulges our desires for commodities and expression, but it’s also hugely beneficial to our economy.
+The British Fashion Council states that in 2016 alone, the fashion industry directly contributed £29.7bn to the UK GDP².
+This contribution is on par with other major economic sectors.
 Fashion events also encourage international tourism.
 For example, 2018’s London Fashion week attracted guests from 60 different countries, including international press, government officials, patrons, and fashion buyers, all of whom were here spending money.
-Fashion exports alone are estimated to be worth over £6.5billion.
+Fashion exports alone are thought to be worth over £6.5bn.
 Without events like Fashion Week, that contribution may never have made it into the UK economy.

 The fashion industry is one of the UK’s major employers.
 It creates over 850,000 jobs nationwide, the majority of which are in retail.
 This makes it the UK’s largest creative industry.